-- C. Loss of this pay fur to reassignment or other management decision is not grievable or arbitrable. - Note 8 Daily Assignment Pay - A. Whenever a Unit member (1) is assigned to the Port Police Dive Team and (2) engages in a dive in any one contiguous shift (regardless of the type of time, i.e., regular or overtime), he/she shall receive \$35.00 for each day so assigned.
+- A. Whenever a bargaining unit member (1) is assigned to the Port Police Dive Team and (2) engages in a dive in any one contiguous shift (regardless of the type of time, i.e., regular or overtime), the member shall receive \$35.00 for each day so assigned.
 Unit members assigned to the Port Police Dive Team shall possess a valid certification as a diver and shall pass a Department-approved annual SCUBA medical examination.
 The costs of said medical examination shall be borne by the Harbor Department.
-Said medical examination shall occur during regular duty hours. - B. Whenever a Unit member (1) is assigned to the Air Operations Unit in any one contiguous shift (regardless of the type of time, i.e., regular or overtime) and (2) acts as an aerial observer in a helicopter during that shift, he/she shall receive \$35.00 for each shift so assigned. - C. Whenever a Unit member (1) performs hazardous materials inspection work in any one contiguous shift (regardless of the type of time, i.e., regular or overtime) and (2) completes a minimum of one Tank Vessel Inspection Report, Harbor Facility Inspection Report, or Preliminary/Post Hazardous Materials Incident Report, he/she shall receive \$35.00.
-To be eligible to receive the daily rate pay, unit members shall (1) have conducted at least one inspection during his/her work shift and (2) submit the completed report(s) to Management prior to his/her end of watch.
-Unit members shall receive the daily rate pay upon Management's review and approval of the completed report(s).
-The total maximum amount paid to the unit member for any one shift shall be \$35.00, even if the unit member completes more than one report during any one work shift.
+Said medical examination shall occur during regular duty hours. - B. Whenever a bargaining unit member (1) is assigned to the Air Operations Unit in any one contiguous shift (regardless of the type of time, i.e., regular or overtime) and (2) acts as an aerial observer in a helicopter during that shift, the member shall receive \$35.00 for each shift so assigned. - C. Whenever a bargaining unit member (1) performs hazardous materials inspection work in any one contiguous shift (regardless of the type of time, i.e., regular or overtime) and (2) completes a minimum of one Tank Vessel Inspection Report, Harbor Facility Inspection Report, or Preliminary/Post Hazardous Materials Incident Report, the member shall receive \$35.00.
+To be eligible to receive the daily rate pay, a unit member shall (1) have conducted at least one inspection during their work shift and (2) submit the completed report(s) to Management prior to end of watch.
+A bargaining unit member shall receive the daily rate pay upon Management's review and approval of the completed report(s).
+The total maximum amount paid to a member for any one shift shall be \$35.00, even if the member completes more than one report during any one work shift.
 Credit for reports resulting from the same inspection shall not be saved, transferred, and/or utilized from one work shift to the next.
-Unit members shall wear all appropriate safety gear/equipment provided by Management to perform the inspections. - D. All daily rate pay provisions contained in Note 7 are adds to pay and are not pension based.
-Bonus amounts provided for in Salary Notes

-7.A, 7.B, and 7.C are mutually exclusive, i.e., a Unit member shall be eligible to receive only one \$35 payment per shift for performing one or more duties described.
+A bargaining unit member shall wear all appropriate safety gear/equipment provided by Management to perform the inspections. - D. All daily rate pay provisions contained in Note 10 are Adds to Pay and are not pension based.
+Bonus amounts provided for in Salary Notes 10.A, 10.B, and 10.C are mutually exclusive, i.e., a member shall be eligible to receive only one \$35 payment per shift for performing one or more duties described.